DataSF/housing-data-hub/policies/_posts/2014-07-20-inclusionary-housing.md

 ami: 100
 target: units
 image: inclusionary.png
-note: The AMI eligibility varies for rental inclusionary and owner inclusionary.
-Owners are up to 100%, renters are eligible up to 60%.
+note: "The AMI eligibility varies for rental inclusionary and owner inclusionary.
+Owners are up to 100%, renters are eligible up to 60%."
 ---

 Inclusionary housing programs try to increase the supply of affordable units at a rate that keeps pace with the creation of market rate units.
 Typically, the government entity establishes the rules for inclusionary housing and then regulates and monitors implementation.